Prince Narula Surprises Yuvika Choudhary By Getting Her Name Tattooed On His Neck!

 Regarding the tattoo, Yuvika told IE, "It was the most beautiful surprise for me when I saw the tattoo.
 And I must add that I completely loved it."

-Is Yuvika Too Planning For Such A Surprise?
+Is Yuvika Too, Planning For Such A Surprise?

 When asked whether Yuvika is also planning for such a surprise, she told the leading daily, "You never know.
 And you should never openly talk about your surprises, so my lips are sealed."